FREQUENTLY ASKED QUESTIONS

 Given enough time, travel, and expertise, almost certainly.

 8. What makes your Index unique, if it consists of public domain works?

-Several years of international, grad-level research curating these artifacts - some of which only exist today in microfilm or foreign collections.
+Several years of international research curating these artifacts - some of which only exist today in microfilm or foreign collections.

 Professional textual restoration from OCR scans and transcripts, with manual reconstruction of illegible typesets and recovered illustrations.

 Theological review and alignment of footnotes and annotations from the original works.